ELECTRIFICATION

 track with passing places.
 It is electrified between Lisbon, Tunes

-on building the new platforms at stations is complete although
+building the new platforms at stations is still under way.
+Some

 The museum building at Lagos' old station has been closed to the